 Demolished Structures

-If a structure has been demolished or partially demolished, the Assessor takes photos to document the condition and completes the Initial Inspection Short Form.
+If a structure has been demolished or partially demolished, the Assessor shall take photos to document the condition and complete the Initial Inspection Short Form.

 Contractor Assignments and Construction Agreement

 The overall goal of the construction program is to construct high quality properties or complete high-quality repairs to damaged properties in a timely manner to expedite rental property owner recovery from Hurricane Michael.
 The program will utilize the existing Florida FloridaCommerce construction contractor pool to achieve this goal.
 Within this contractor pool, the Florida FloridaCommerce actually holds the construction contract with the general contractors (GCs) but the day-to-day management of the GCs will be performed by the contracted Program Manager.